AP® English Literature Score Calculator 2026

 🎓 College Credit & Placement for AP English Literature

-AP English Literature is one of the most popular AP exams with approximately 380,000 students taking it annually.
+AP English Literature remains one of the largest AP exams, with 416,531 test takers in 2025.
 College credit policies vary significantly:

 • Score of 5: Most universities grant 3-6 credit hours for introductory literature courses.
 Many place students directly into 200-level English courses.
 At some schools, a 5 satisfies the general education writing/literature requirement entirely.